lenddoefl/ews-client-node/README.md

 ## Additional Features
 ### Demos
-In `demos` directory you can find demo files (`demo/AjApiClientDemo.js`, `demos/ScoresApiClientDemo.js`).
+In `demos` directory you can find demo files (`demos/AjApiClientDemo.js`, `demos/ScoresApiClientDemo.js`).
 They show how to access methods of both client classes.

 #### Applicant Journey API

-The demo authenticates to the Applicant Journey API and starts a new session.
+The demo authenticates to the [`Applicant Journey API`](https://developers.eflglobal.com/applicant-journey-api/) and starts a new session.

 ##### Run the AJ API Client Demo